hustcer/nushell.github.io/.ebook-pub/scripts.md

 A script file defines the definitions for custom commands as well as the main script itself, which will run after the custom commands are defined.

-In the above, first `greet` is defined by the Nushell interpreter.
+In the above example, first `greet` is defined by the Nushell interpreter.
 This allows us to later call this definition.
 We could have written the above as:

 ```nu
 greet "world"